 The Estates Theatre

-Zizkovo Divadlo puts on mainly productions of the most famous of Czech playwriters – Jara Cimrman.
+Zizkovo Divadlo puts on mainly productions of the most famous Czech playwriters – Jara Cimrman.
 While most plays are in Czech, once or twice a month the theatre puts on an English version.

-If you are happy to be entertained, laugh and experience a proper Czech humour and storytelling, this is a place to visit.
+If you are happy to be entertained, laugh and experience proper Czech humour and storytelling, this is a place to visit.
 But, I should probably warn you, that not everything is as it seems.
-Jara Cimrman has never actually existed!
+Jara Cimrman never actually existed!

 It’s the hilarious invention of a group of Czech actors and writers, who wrote plays as if they were written by Jara Cimrman.
 There are whole documentary films about his life.

-See the latest film
+9. See the latest film

 So, this is a pretty obvious choice, but hear me out!
 To get the big blockbusters to the cinema as quickly as possible, the cinema companies usually just equip the film with Czech subtitles and screen it in the original language.

 This means you can see the latest movie, that you didn’t get the chance to see before you went on holiday and you’ll probably save a bit of money too.
-Tickets could be as low as 80 crowns, and it’s worth checking each cinema for special offers (it’s usually Monday).
+Tickets could be as low as 80 CZK, and it’s worth checking each cinema for special offers (it’s usually Monday).

 If you are feeling a little adventurous, you can also see the original Czech film with English subtitles.
-These are usually in art cinemas, such as Svetozor (off the main Wenceslas Square) or Mat (Karlovo Namesti).
+These are usually in the many art cinemas, such as Svetozor (off the main Wenceslas Square) or Mat (Karlovo Namesti).

 You might think, that I’m going to suggest you go and see a traditional Czech band and if that’s what tickles your fancy, by all means, go for it!

 The tickets are pleasantly good value, and the venues are much smaller.
-Not only that you can see your favourite singer in a more intimate setting, but it’s also much easier to get in and out of the venue.
+Not only you can see your favourite singer in a more intimate setting, but it’s also much easier to get in and out of the venue.

-If the thought of getting in and out of 02 in London Greenwich terrifies you, check out the ‘What’s on in Prague’ when you plan your holiday.
+If the thought of getting in and out of 02 in London Greenwich terrifies you, definitely check out the ‘What’s on in Prague’ when you plan your holiday.

-Lose yourself in a shopping centre
+15. Lose yourself in a shopping centre

 Every shopping centre also has coffee places and fast food restaurants, which is perfect for a break in between your shopping.